datalad/datalad-next/docs/source/developer_guide/generator-runner.rst

 If individual protocol callbacks operate differently, the overall protocol behavior can be quite unexpected.
 For example, if a ``pipe_data_received``-callback sends data to the result queue, the data will be available via the result-generator.
-So, in this example, iterating over the result generator is the way to access subprocess output.
+So, iterating over the result generator is the way to access subprocess output.
 Let's assume that a ``timeout``-callback raises an exception.
-Then the exception will be raised in statement that iterates over the result generator, e.g. in ``for x in result_generator:``.-statement.
+Then the exception will be raised in the statement that iterates over the result generator, e.g. in  a ``for x in result_generator:``-statement.
 Getting "access" to the exception will therefore require a ``try``-``except``-clause.
 This is different from accessing the output of the subprocess.
-Overall, this "mixed behavior situation", where some callbacks enqueue data into the result queue, while others raise esceptions, can lead to complicated try-except-clauses and a hard-to-grasp control-flow, for example, in case of timeouts.
+Overall, this "mixed behavior situation", where some callbacks enqueue data into the result queue, while others raise exceptions, can lead to complicated try-except-clauses and a hard-to-grasp control-flow, for example, in case of timeouts.

 An alternative way would be to send all events, including timeouts, to the result queue of the result generator, and handle all events, in a the same way.
 If all events are enqueued in the result queue, then all events can be handled inside the body of the ``for x in result_generator:``-statement.